What is BOSC?

 - BOSC 2000 San Diego, CA USA

-In recent years the BOSC meetings have been preceded or followed by a two day CollaborationFest, an informal community collaboration event.
+In recent years, the BOSC meetings have been preceded or followed by a two day CollaborationFest, an informal collaborative work event.
 Initially called CodeFest, the event was renamed CollaborationFest in 2018 to reflect the fact that it’s not just about coding.

 There are many ways to get involved with the conference: